Scenario 1

 Exercises: file edits, model generation

-The SQL compiles, the first 20 rows render in a deterministic order, nothing lands in the warehouse yet.
-Confirm the stores from Step 3 appear, the columns are present, the row count is non-zero, and the ordering is deterministic.
+The SQL compiles, the first 20 rows render in deterministic order, nothing lands in the warehouse.
+Confirm the stores from Step 3 appear, the columns are present, and the row count is non-zero.

 Before materializing, confirm the active dbt target, the dev schema, and permission to create the model.
 Then materialize inventory_shipment_variance into my dev schema as a table.
 For this timed lab, skip extended verification after the successful compile and deterministic preview.
 Materialize only after the expected rows appear.

-If the preview does not match the expected row count, columns, or example stores from Step 3, stop and diagnose before materializing.
-Do not move on.
+If the preview does not match the expected row count, columns, or stores from Step 3, stop and diagnose before materializing.

 Exercises: dbt_compile, dbt_show